joanmarc28/Robocat/README.md

 ## Hardware

-The RoboCat prototype integrates various electronic modules connected to the Raspberry Pi 4, which serves as the central processing unit.
+The RoboCat prototype integrates various electronic modules connected to the Raspberry Pi 4, which is the central processing unit.

 ### Required components
 | Component | Model | Units |